Anti-mask shopper accused of verbally assaulting clerks at Bucks County garden center

 "It's clearly marked.
-We have a big sign," said Gary Steinberg while pointing to the signs reminding shoppers to wear masks inside the store.
+We have a big sign," said owner Gary Steinberg, while pointing to the signs reminding shoppers to wear masks inside the store.

 Despite that, a woman with six kids in tow refused to put on masks when repeatedly asked by store employees.